Connect with a certified trainer for free

 Knee Contusion Causes, Symptoms & Treatment Options

-A knee contusion, or bruising of the knee, is a mild sports injury that can occur as a result of a direct impact to the knee.
-When a bruise or contusion occurs, the small blood vessels get damaged and blood leaks out under the skin causing the typical swelling and bruising seen in these injuries.
-While a knee contusion is uncomfortable and may temporarily make it difficult to walk or use your knee normally, it’s an injury that typically resolves quickly.
+A knee contusion, or bruised knee, is a mild sports injury that can occur due to a direct blow to the knee.
+When a bruise or contusion occurs, the small blood vessels get damaged, and blood leaks out under the skin, causing the typical swelling and pain in these injuries.
+While a knee cap injury is uncomfortable and may temporarily make walking or using your knee normally difficult, it typically resolves quickly.

 Knee Contusion Hero Image 2